 The management reviews the capital structure of the Company on a quarterly basis.
-As part of this review, the management considers cost of capital and the risks the management reviews the capital structure of the Company on a quarterly basis.
-As part of this review, the management considers cost of capital and the risks the management reviews the capital structure of the Company on a quarterly basis.
-As part of this review, the management considers cost of capital and the risks the management reviews the capital structure of the Company on a quarterly basis.
-As part of this review, the management considers cost of capital and the risks the management reviews the capital structure of the Company on a quarterly basis. associated with each class of capital.
+As part of this review, the management considers cost of capital and the risks associated with each class of capital.
 The Company monitors capital using gearing ratio, which is net debt divided by total equity.
 The Company's policy is to keep the gearing ratio between 0% and 20%

-34.4 Gearing ratio
+32.4 Gearing ratio